A Taxonomy for Mining and Classifying Privacy Requirements in Issue Reports: Privacy Requirements Taxonomy

-The requirements in this category focus on ensuring that the processing of personal data according the specified purposes.
-The data subjects have options to allow the processing of their personal data for a certain specific purposes (R36).
+This category consists of 9 requirements categorised into three sub-categories: consent, choice and preferences.
+The requirements in this category focus on ensuring that the processing of personal data is performed according to data subjects' consent and preferences.
+A number of requirements focus on the controllers being given authorities to process personal data (e.g. R8).
 It is also necessary to obtain consent for the processing based on those purposes (R35).
-Personal data shall not be misused and the data subjects have the right to know the purpose of collection and processing.
-In addition, personal data must be used only for the specified purpose(s) (R40).
-Additional information must be provided to the data subjects if the collected personal data are required for other purposes.
+The data subjects have options to allow the processing of their personal data for a certain specific purpose (R36).